-The top three winners excel in their rule-breaking approach to diets by promoting overall health and joyful eating.
-As Americans, we tend to talk—okay, obsess a little—about dieting rules, restrictions, guilt, and willpower.
-Yet, the top three diets flip this concept on its head, breaking apart from the pack of American fad dieting culture.
-To find out why the top 3 diets for health break all the rules of dieting continue reading here.
+The top three winners of 2018 excel in their rule-breaking approach to eating by promoting overall health and joyful eating.
+As Americans, we tend to talk—okay, obsess a little—about dieting, rules, restrictions, guilt, and willpower.
+Yet, the top three “diets” flip this concept on its head, breaking apart from the pack of American fad dieting culture.
+To find out why, continue reading here.

 Meal-planning, shopping, prepping, and cooking delicious home-made meals on a consistent basis requires time, organization, and a good system.
 You can’t just wing it.
 I’ve tried.
 It requires time and planning.
 So for those of you who don't have time for the planning and who can’t yet afford a personal chef, the meal-kit delivery services are an affordable and nutritious option.

 I get a ton of questions from my students and clients about meal-delivery services, yet haven’t been able to review the subscriptions myself, living just outside most delivery zones—in Spain.
 That’s why I’m delighted that Reviews.com has taken on the job of ordering up the ingredients, cooking up the meals—50 of them to be exact—and detailing the pros and cons of the top 15 meal-delivery services.